MahApps/mahapps.com/input/docs/stylevariants/clean.md

 Description: A quieter window chrome, with a white title bar
 ---

 The Clean variant replaces the accent-coloured window chrome with a white title bar, a centred title and dark buttons.
-It is the smaller of the library's two variants: it restyles the window and four other things, and leaves every ordinary control alone.
+It is the smaller of the library's two window variants: it restyles the window and four other things, and leaves every ordinary control alone.

 ![The default MetroWindow and the Clean one](images/clean-window.png)